workadaptive/content/_articles/when-ai-actually-gets-it.md

 **3. Ask to see the reasoning**

-"How did you come up with that?"
+"How'd you come up with that?"
 "Show me your chain of reasoning."
 "What made you choose this approach?"